m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/accessing-the-domain/external-clients.md

 #### How to configure RMI forwarding

-Configure a proxy for each WebLogic Server domain that is a participant in global transactions but is not reachable by all other global transaction participants, due to the listen addresses of the WebLogic Servers in the domain cannot be resolved by the DNS from other participants.
+Configure a proxy for each WebLogic Server domain that is a participant in global transactions but is not reachable by all other global transaction participants, because the listen addresses of the WebLogic Server instances in the domain cannot be resolved by the DNS from other participants.
 For example, if servers in domain1 cannot be reached from servers in domain2, configure a proxy for domain1 such that messages sent from servers in domain2 can be routed to servers in domain1 through the proxy.